 A complete and up-to-date guide on how to visit the Blue Cave in Montenegro (Bay of Kotor).

-The Blue Cave also called the Blue Grotto, or Plava Spilja in Montenegrin is an amazing sea cave that is one of the most popular attractions on the coast of Montenegro.
+The Blue Cave also called the Blue Grotto, or Plava Spilja in Montenegro is an amazing sea cave that is one of the most popular attractions on the coast near Kotor.

 Famous for its alluring blue glow and crystal clear waters, a visit to this remarkable sea cave should be on everybody’s list of things to do in Kotor or Budva.